fenago/katacoda-scenarios/azure-functions/azure-functions-java/steps/1/text.md

-In this sceanario, you will learn how to build and publish a Java function to Azure functions with the Maven command-line tool.
+In this scenario, you will learn how to build and publish a Java function to Azure functions with the Maven command-line tool.
 When you're done, your function code runs on the Consumption Plan in Azure and can be triggered using an HTTP request.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.